aerplejn/aerplejn/README.md

 **`Gentoo contributer (System Programmer/Kernel Developer)`**

 I think of my code as art, it keeps me motivated during my psychotic 30+ hour sessions..
 A perfect utopia for my escapism.
-Oh, I also like tinkering, math, security, and running Gentoo on various devices until they break.
+I also like tinkering, math, security, and running Gentoo on various devices until they break.

 <p align="left">
  <a href="https://stackoverflow.com/users/29260841">